 Event-driven access reviews

-Event-driven access reviews are triggered by changes within an organization, such as employee onboarding, offboarding, promotions, or department restructuring.
-These reviews address immediate access risks associated with transitions or changes.
-The primary focus is on users whose roles within the organization have changed to ensure their permissions are promptly adjusted.
-Event-driven reviews can also be initiated after changes in policies or security incidents.
+Event-driven access reviews are triggered by changes or transitions within an organization, such as employee onboarding, offboarding, promotions, or department restructuring.
+The primary focus is on users whose roles within the organization have changed and ensuring their permissions are promptly adjusted.
+Event-driven reviews can also be initiated after policy changes or security incidents.

 Continuous access reviews

-By implementing diverse types of user access reviews according to your cybersecurity needs, you can effectively mitigate inappropriate user access risks.
+By tailoring the user access reviews you implement to your cybersecurity needs, you can effectively mitigate risks associated with inappropriate user access.

 Risks associated with inappropriate user access

-Below, we describe the main risks of accounts that have excessive access rights and how they can compromise your network.
+Below, we describe the main risks of accounts with excessive access rights and how they can compromise your network.

 Risks associated with inappropriate user access rights

 Privilege creep occurs when employees obtain access to more critical systems and sensitive data than required to perform their jobs.
-New privileges appear as employees gain new responsibilities and access rights without revoking the old ones.
+New access privileges may be granted as employees gain new responsibilities, while old ones may go unrevoked.

-Privilege misuse is when an insider uses granted privileges in a way that is different from or opposite to the intended use.
-Such actions may be unintentional, deliberate, or caused by ignorance.
-But no matter their cause, they often lead to cybersecurity incidents.
+Privilege misuse refers to the use of legitimately granted privileges for activities that differ from or are contrary to the intended use.
+Such actions may be unintentional, deliberate, or caused by negligence, but they often lead to cybersecurity incidents.

-Privilege abuse is when bad actors intentionally abuse their privileges to exfiltrate, compromise, or damage your organization’s confidential assets.
+Privilege abuse takes place when malicious actors intentionally exploit their privileges to exfiltrate, compromise, or damage your organization’s confidential assets.
 Both insiders and outside attackers can compromise privileged accounts and use them for malicious purposes.

-Privilege escalation occurs when users illicitly gain more access rights than required through malicious techniques.
-Such users might exploit their elevated privileges to move further within your IT environment and gain higher-level access to your critical systems.
+Privilege escalation occurs when users employ malicious techniques to illicitly gain more access rights than are permitted or required.
+Such users might exploit their elevated privileges to further infiltrate your IT environment and gain higher-level access to your critical systems.

 Regular user access reviews are crucial to mitigate the risks associated with excessive permissions.
-During an access review, a security officer aligns users’ access rights with their current roles, and limits employees’ privileges to keep the risks of privilege creep, misuse, abuse, and escalation to a minimum.
+During an access review, a security officer aligns users’ access rights with their current roles and limits employees’ privileges to the bare minimum, reducing the risks of privilege creep, misuse, abuse, and escalation.

 Regular reviews of user access logs can also reveal unusual or unauthorized activities tied to privileged accounts.
-Early detection of such anomalies allows you to take swift actions and prevent security incidents.
+Early detection of such anomalies enables you to take swift action, thereby preventing security incidents.

-That being said, conducting an effective user access review may come with some challenges that you should be aware of.
+That said, conducting an effective user access review may pose some challenges you should be aware of.

 As is often the case with cybersecurity, companies may encounter certain challenges and obstacles.
 Regularly conducting user access reviews may pose the following difficulties to organizations:

-Examining user access rights and permissions can be a daunting and resource-draining task, particularly for larger companies.
+Examining user access rights and permissions can be a daunting and resource-intensive task for both SMBs and large organizations.

 Overly complex IT systems

-Modern IT environments often feature lots of applications, databases, and systems, which can make it challenging to identify and review all user access rights and permissions.
+Modern IT environments often contain many applications, databases, and systems, making it challenging to identify and review all user access rights and permissions.

 High employee turnover